Feelings, emotions and epilepsy

 Talking about it

 You may feel as though no one understands what epilepsy is like or how it feels to have it.
 You might want to talk about it or you might want to shut down and not even think about it any more.
 If your epilepsy is getting you down, talking to someone might help you.
 It doesn’t really matter who you decide to talk to, as long as you feel you can trust them and you think they are good at listening.
+Your university may have a counsellor you can talk to about how you are feeling.

 Get in touch with other people